-Much is made of Mr Obama being the first black president in a white-dominated country, or more generally a member of a disadvantaged minority who became head of a powerful state.
-But the honors for these distinctions go to Nelson Mandela and Margaret Thatcher, if we stick to western democracies.
+Much is made of Mr Obama being the first black president in a white-dominated country, or the first member of a disadvantaged minority who became head of a powerful modern state.
+But the honors for these distinctions go to Nelson Mandela and Margaret Thatcher.
 If it wasn’t Obama it would probably have been Hilary Clinton.
-Overall, I don’t think that whatever underdog status Mr Obama might have qualified for matters much.
+Overall, I don’t think that Mr Obama’s underdog status amounts to much.

 There is. however, something of substance in Barack Obama’s name and skin tone, and that is the issue of nationalism.
 America pretends to be a nation-state.
 It takes a lot of effort to maintain the pretense, and any time you go there you can see it in the flags, the heroes in the movies, the facade of public institutions, and so on.
 What is this American nation?
-Well it’s not the native Spanish or Chinese speakers, or the descendants of slaves or indigenous people bearing the remains of their cultural traditions.
+Well it’s not the native Spanish speakers, or the descendants of slaves or the first nations bearing the remains of their cultural traditions.
 The made-up American Nation is a branch of the Anglo-Saxon nation, and everyone who passes as that.
 It’s easy to pass if your ancestors were white European, not so easy otherwise.
 In other words, America experiences rampant nationalism in the guise of racism.
-Black Americans aren’t perceived as deficient, they’re just perceived as foreign.
+Black Americans aren’t perceived as biologically deficient, they’re just perceived as a foreign threat.

 So cheers, Mr Obama, and best of luck!